likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/04-call-db.md

 * If project is not open,  please open the same project as the previous lab in CodeReady Workspace.

 * To use Java Persistence API(JPA) in Spring Boot, the following libraries need to include in pom.xml.
-Please refer to the diagram below.
+Please refer to the diagram below and remove the comment as circle in red.
 ![DB Call 01](./images/04/dbcall-01.png)

 * Navigate to `src/main/java/com/workshop/main`.
 Right-click on `main` folder and select `New Folder`.
 Name it as `entity`.